aaltowebapps/Open-Ministry-Mobile/README.md

 ### Structure of the repository

-* client: contains the webpages for the mobile client
+* client: contains the webpages for the mobile client (singlepages)
+* client_old: old structure of the web client (multipages)
 * screenshots: screenshots of the client in the iPhone Simulator
 * phonegap-android: phoneGap project to test client in an Android Simulator
 * phonegap-windows: phoneGap project to test client in a Windows Phone Simulator